L&S Major Programs Administered through Other Schools and Colleges

-In addition to the major programs administered through the College's Five Divisions, Letters & Science has agreements with several Professional Schools and Colleges on campus for the following non-divisional undergraduate major programs:
+In addition to the major programs administered through the College of Letters & Science's five divisions, L&S has agreements with several professional schools and colleges on campus for the following non-divisional undergraduate major programs:

 - Chemistry (College of Chemistry)

-Chemistry is the science that deals with the composition, structure and properties of matter and the changes it undergoes.
+Chemistry is the science that deals with the composition, structure and properties of matter and the changes they undergo.
 It is quantitative, yet also descriptive.
 This major is intended for those interested in careers in teaching, medicine, or other sciences in which a basic understanding of chemical processes is necessary.

 - Computer Science (College of Engineering)

-Computer science deals with the theory and technology of information processing.
-It includes such subfields as the theory of computation, design and analysis of algorithms, the architecture and logic design of computers, programming languages, compilers, translators and operating systems, numerical and symbolic computation, computer graphics, data bases, artificial intelligence, and natural language processing.
+Computer cience deals with the theory and technology of information processing.
+It includes such subfields as the theory of computation, design and analysis of algorithms, the architecture and logic design of computers, programming languages, compilers, translators and operating systems, numerical and symbolic computation, computer graphics, databases, artificial intelligence, and natural language processing.